MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/app-dev/index.md

 * An iOS app that you develop with Cordova cross-platform development technologies

 ### Application configuration
 As mentioned, an application is configured on both the client-side and the server-side.

 For native and Cordova iOS, Android, and Windows applications, the client configuration is stored in a client properties file (**mfpclient.plist** for iOS, **mfpclient.properties** for Android, or **mfpclient.resw** for Windows).
 For web applications, the configuration properties are passed as parameters to the SDK [initialization method](../app-dev/sdk/web).

 The client configuration properties include the application ID and information such as the URL of the MobileFirst Server runtime and security keys that are required to access to the server.
 The server configuration for the app includes information like app management status, web resources for Direct Update, configured security scopes, and log configuration.

-> Learn how to add the MobileFirst Client SDKs in the [Adding the MobileFirst Foundation SDK tutorials](../app-dev/sdk)
+> Learn how to add the MobileFirst Client SDKs in the [Adding the MobileFirst Foundation SDK tutorials](sdk).

 The client configuration must be defined before you build the application.
 The client-app configuration properties must match the properties that are defined for this app in the MobileFirst Server runtime.
 For example, security keys in the client configuration must match the keys on the server.
 For non-web apps, you can change the client configuration with the MobileFirst CLI.